rlupton20-msft/azure-rest-api-specs/specification/edgeactions/resource-manager/Readme.md

 ### Basic Information

-These are the global settings for the EdgeAction.
+These are the global settings for the edgeactions.

 ```yaml
 openapi-type: openapi